doitintl/private_cloud_sql/run.md

+# Accessing database from Cloud Run

+Since Cloud Run doesn't run within your VPC, as of today, then it cannot see a database with only a private IP address.
+Fortunately, Google has provided a VPC Connector that can help Functions and Cloud Run to connect to resources within your VPC.
+Here we will set up the required services needed to successfuly launch a Cloud Run funtion that can access the database with only a private IP address.

 ## Setting up Artifact Registry
-Now that we’ve configured our project to handle connecting the developers local environment into the project via IAP through to the database, they should be able to run the application locally while actively developing the application.

-However, if they want to deploy the application into the cloud, say into a test environment, then there are more steps we need to take.
-For this, we are assuming that the application is containerized and the reader is familiar with docker, so we won’t be adding the steps to create a container.
+> NOTE: For this, we are assuming that the application is containerized and the reader is familiar with docker.
+We do have a basic command to create a container but that's as far as we go.

 The first step is to set up Artifact Registry.
 This is the Google managed container registry which we can use to deploy the container to Cloud Run.